What is PPF Account?

 - Risk Factor: Guaranteed by the Central Government, PPF scheme has complete back up of the government and thus carries minimal risk.

 - Who can invest in PPF: Anyone who has Indian citizenship can open PPF account with the authorized banks.

-There are more than one reason why PPF is quite a favorite investment option amongst Indians such as:
+There are many reasons why PPF is quite a favourite investment option amongst Indians such as:

 Like mentioned in above lines, a PPF account can be opened with any nationalized bank or a post office and there could be no better option other than SBI.
-The task of opening a PPF account with SBI becomes even more easy if you are a SBI customer because in this case, you can open your PPF account in few minutes without any hassle.
+The task of opening a PPF account with SBI becomes even easier if you are a SBI customer.
 With the SBI digital service, you just to create and log in your SBI account and create a PPF account instantly.
-However, in order to do so, there are certain prerequisites which you would need to open a quick PPF account online with SBI, such as:

 If you want to open a PPF account with SBI online, you need to follow below mentioned steps:

-However, if you do not wish to open the PPF account online, you can visit your branch with below mentioned list of documents and submit your application form:
+If you do not want to open the PPF account online, you can visit your branch with required documents and submit your application form in SBI Bank Branch.